ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/x-forwarded.md

 With an IIS restart having been completed, your advanced logging function should now be operational, to view the advanced logs, you can do so 2 ways

-1. Navigate to C:\inetpub\logs\AdvancedLogs
+1. Navigate to `C:\inetpub\logs\AdvancedLogs`
 2. Select the Advanced logging module in IIS, right click on the "Client Source IP" rule, and select "View Log Files" as below

 ![View logs](files/xforwardfor/iis8.png)

-## X-Forwarded-For in IIS 8.5 and Above
+## `X-Forwarded-For` in IIS 8.5 and Above

-* In Older Versions of IIS, the Advanced logging had to be installed to support X-Forwarded-For, in IIS 8.5 this is not the case.
+* In Older Versions of IIS, the Advanced logging had to be installed to support `X-Forwarded-For`, in IIS 8.5 this is not the case.
-  To configure X-Forwarded-For in IIS 8.5 or above, please follow the steps below.
+  To configure `X-Forwarded-For` in IIS 8.5 or above, please follow the steps below.

 Launch server manager by selecting start, and selecting server manager from the list of available application, alternatively, select the server manager icon from the taskbar.